cioos-siooc/cioos-siooc-wordpress/README.md

 ## Use the all-in-one-wp-migration, Elementor templates, or the wordpress-importer to bring content from the live site

 **all-in-one-wp-migration**, will allow you to grab all the content on the site and move it into the fresh theme.
-Wp-migration-pro will allow you to rewrite the entire site and database, as you find it on production, if you chose to.
-You can pick and chose the portions you want as well.
+Wp-migration-pro is a little greedy and you will bring over all the cruft and extra plugins that you may not need.

-**wordpress-importer** will get your content only.
-It will not be styled in the Elementor systm.
-This can be useful for quick changes
+**wordpress-importer** This is the easiest one, its just tha pages and posts.
+Your new site will need Polylang and Elementor activated to use it though.
+All the content brough in keeps it's styling if Elementor is active on the new site.

 **Elementor templates** allow a page or component built in Elementor to be replicated on another site.
 THis will keep the Elementor styling, but it will be a long process, as each page needs to be saved, and loaded individually.